bahamas10/basher-repo/README.md

 - `nodes/`

-This directory contains a file for each node (system) in an environment will `basher` could be run.
+This directory contains a file for each node (machine) in an environment where `basher` could be run.
 This directory is optional and is not required for `basher` to function.

 Documentation